ppeterseil/pyldcn/readme.md

-# Python-native implementation of LcdnLib
+# Python-native implementation of LdcnLib
-This is a basic python-native implementation of LcdnLib.
-It implements some Lcdn and stepper methods.
+This is a basic python-native implementation of LdcnLib.
+It implements some Ldcn and stepper methods.
 It solely relies on the package `pyserial`.

-## Lcdn methods
+## Ldcn methods
-The following Lcdn methods were implemented.
+The following Ldcn methods were implemented.

 | Method             | Description                                     |